 “Conflict Resolution Symposium Derails a Potential Tobacco ‘War'” (4 pages)

-Article by Dayle E. Powell
+Article by Dayle E. Powell, JD*

 Negotiation Journal